More on Zika virus here

 The virion RNA is infectious and serves as both the genome and the viral messenger RNA.
 The whole genome is translated in a polyprotein, which is processed co- and post-translationally by host and viral proteases.

-- Attachement of the viral envelope protein E to host receptors mediates internalization into the host cell by clathrin-mediated endocytosis.
+- Attachement of the viral envelope protein E to host receptors mediates internalization into the host cell by clathrin-mediated endocytosis, or by apoptotic mimicry

 - Fusion of virus membrane with host endosomal membrane.
 RNA genome is released into the cytoplasm.